izgzhen/bbq-sg/README.md

 ## TODOs
+* Re-attach meta info to post, esp. the title
 * Meta info's email should be `Maybe`, and you should use `Either` in parsing
 * Should write a markdown draft tool to make life easier
+* Generalize the `index.html`, so user could provide index.page's content rather than `Main.hs`
+* Maybe the `index.htm`'s generalization could be done with **generalization of "page" idea**
+* Images needs a better sync scheme

 ## Spec
 1. Markdown post source format